-Nestle Stock: Stable Prospects (OTCMKTS:NSRGF)
+Nestlé Stock: Stable Prospects (OTCMKTS:NSRGF)

 Summary

-Food giant Nestle’s ongoing portfolio transformation, continued investments in innovation, strategic acquisitions, and high growth categories and markets are positives that could support Nestle’s continued revenue and profit growth.
+Food giant Nestlé's ongoing portfolio transformation, continued investments in innovation, strategic acquisitions, and high growth categories and markets are positives that could support Nestle’s continued revenue and profit growth.
 Furthermore, the company boasts broad diversification across geographic regions and product categories, and strong financials.
 With a P/E of 26, the company is considerably more expensive than peers such as Unilever (P/E 16) and Kellogg (P/E 16.7).
-While some may be of the view Nestle is overvalued and may prefer to wait for a better entry point, others may argue that is the price to pay for a quality market leader with solid financials and good prospects.
-Nestle currently has no short interest and analysts are largely bullish on the stock.
+While some may be of the view Nestlé is overvalued and may prefer to wait for a better entry point, others may argue that is the price to pay for a quality market leader with solid financials and good prospects.
+Nestlé currently has no short interest and analysts are largely bullish on the stock.

 This article was written by